-The homeowner or the general contractor should fill out a Pool Permit Application (PDF) form available at the City’s Land Management Offices in the Building Department or online.
+The homeowner or the general contractor should fill out a Pool Permit Application (PDF) form available at the Building Department or online.
 The licensed electrician and plumber (registered to do work in the city) must sign on to the permit along with information on any equipment to be installed.
 Please refer to the Pool Brochure (PDF) for frequently asked questions.

 Placement of Pool

 - A pool shall only be placed on a property as an accessory to a primary structure (house or other occupied building).

 - A pool may be placed no closer than three (3) feet to any property line.
 Traditional building setbacks do not apply to pools at or below grade.

 - No pool or associated underground, private drainage / utilities can be located within a utility easement, unless otherwise permitted by all franchise utility companies.